ii/coredns/plugin/file/README.md

 ## Description

-The *file* plugin is used for an "old-style" DNS server.
+The file plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk.
 If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is supported!
 If you use this setup *you* are responsible for re-signing the zonefile.

-However the plugin can also automatically resign the zone for you in this setup you need to create a CSK key (multiple ones are supported) and an output directory where CoreDNS can write the resigned zone.
-Thus CoreDNS will:

-* Resign the zone with the CSK (the ZSK/KZK split is *not* supported) starting every Thursday at 15:00 UTC.
-* Create signatures that have an inception of -3H and expiration of +3W for every key given.
-* Add replace *all* CDS with the keys given.
-* Update the SOA's serial number to the Unix epoch of when the signing happens.
-This will overwrite the previous serial number.

-Keys are named (following BIND9): `K<name>+<alg>+<id>.key` and `K<name>+<alg>+<id>.private`.
-The keys must not be included in your zone; they will be added by CoreDNS when the zone is signed.
-These keys can be generated with `coredns-keygen` or BIND9's `dnssec-keygen`.

 ## Syntax